 In 1957, a new form of government including the Council manager form was started in Livingston and the Town Council made up of five Livingston citizens was created.
 Each year a mayor is chosen from among the members of the Council.
 Today, Livingston's residents enjoy a comfortable, suburban lifestyle with easy access to New York City and other New Jersey towns and suburbs.
 With several interstates, the Garden State Parkway, the New Jersey Turnpike, and Route 24 are all close to Livingston making it a great place to commute to and from.

-Livingston is served by its own Livingston Public School system serving students in prekindergarten through 12th grade.
-The district is comprised of nine schools with over 6000 students and nearly 480 teachers with the student to teacher ratio of just 12 to 1.
+Livingston is served by its own Livingston Public School system serving students in pre-kindergarten through 12th grade.
+The district is comprised of nine schools with over 6,000 students and nearly 480 teachers with the student to teacher ratio of just 12 to 1.
 The system offers six elementary schools, two middle schools, and a comprehensive high school that received the US Department of Education's Blue Ribbon Award in 1998.
-Livingston's Senior Youth and Leisure Services operates to community swimming pools, sports courts, playgrounds, tennis courts, youth and adult athletics, and several different programs for youth, adults, and seniors alike.
+Livingston's Senior Youth and Leisure Services operates two community swimming pools, sports courts, playgrounds, tennis courts, youth and adult athletics, and several different programs for youth, adults, and seniors alike.

 Why Live in Livingston?

-Livingston is primarily a bedroom community where residents live here and work elsewhere, but more businesses than ever are arriving and thriving.
+Livingston is primarily a bedroom community, meaning many residents work elsewhere, but more businesses than ever are arriving and thriving.
 Livingston Mall is a hot shopping spot in town, as are the stores on the Route 10 shopping corridor.
 Office parks, especially on Eisenhower Parkway, are attracting even more residents.
-Thanks to I-80 and I-280, the Garden State Parkway, the New Jersey Turnpike and Route 24 provide easy and convenient access to the surrounding area and beyond.
+Thanks to I-80 and I-280, the Garden State Parkway, the New Jersey Turnpike and Route 24, residents are now provided with easy and convenient access to the surrounding areas and beyond.